emaphis/FunctionalProgrammingUsingFSharp/src/Chapter03/Section_03_04.md

 Is a data definition facility like a tuple but identifies components with labels instead of position.

-Unlike a tuple records must be defined before it is used:
+Unlike a tuples, records must be defined before it is used:

 ```fsharp
 type Person =